beingbrijesh/bin-buddy/README.md

 Scalable: The web-based platform can be easily expanded to cover larger campuses or even entire cities.
 User Engagement: The system actively involves the campus community in managing waste, fostering a sense of responsibility and awareness about environmental sustainability.
 Conclusion:
 This web-based waste management system empowers the campus community to play an active role in managing waste, while providing waste management staff with the tools they need to track, analyze, and optimize waste collection.
-The platform not only improves waste disposal efficiency but also fosters awareness and responsibility among students and staff
+The platform not only improves waste disposal efficiency but also fosters awareness and responsibility among students and staff.